Catholic Church in Kazakhstan: 1991 to the present

 With the fall of communism in 1991, the Catholic community fully came back out into the open.
 In 1991, Pope John Paul II established an Apostolic Administration that covered all of Central Asia.
 Diplomatic relations between the Holy See and Kazakhstan were established in 1994.
 In 1997, the other four countries of the region, Kyrgyzstan, Tajikistan, Turkmenistan, and Uzbekistan all became independent missions, so the Apostolic Administration became for only Kazakhstan and was based in Karaganda.
 In 1999, the apostolic administration was split in four; three new apostolic administrations were created, based in Almaty, Astana, and Atyrau, and a diocese was created in Karaganda.
 Pope John Paul II became the first Pope to visit Kazakhstan in the country's history in 2001.
 In 2003, John Paul II elevated Astana to an archdiocese and Almaty to a diocese.
 In 2006, Catholic priests were ordained for the first time ever in the country.

 Bishop José Luis Mumbiela Sierra, of Almaty Diocese, described the variety of the Catholic population in Kazakhstan during a conference with Aid to the Church in Need: "A large proportion of the Catholics live in the north of the country, where there is a Polish majority.
 In the larger cities there is a bigger mix of people.
 For example, there are many Koreans, from past deportations, who are Catholic.
 There are also people from non-Christian populations who converted to Catholicism.
 It is like a river that keeps flowing, because people are attracted by the Church’s message."

-In 2008, the Church in the former Soviet republic of Kazakhstan affirmed its Asiatic identity when its episcopal conference was formally accepted into the Federation of Asian Bishops' Conferences.
+In 2008, the Church in Kazakhstan affirmed its Asiatic identity when its episcopal conference was formally accepted into the Federation of Asian Bishops' Conferences.

 In 2022 three of the Catholic Church's bishops issued calls for peace, following the episodes of civil unrest that led to hundreds of deaths in the country.